garythedog/custom-bi-project-wilkersonderek/README.md

 This repository contains a P7 Custom BI Project that delivers an end-to-end Business Intelligence solution using a retail product dataset.
 The goal is to model product-level attributes in Power BI and build dashboards that support real merchandising and pricing decisions.

-STEP 2 — Add the next section: “What This Project Does”

-Below is the exact text to paste UNDER the intro section (after the last line you already have):

 🧠 What This Project Does